 – a moment which will never ever be repeated."

-Dani Brown (b.
-03/02/80) was born and raised in Rochester, NY, a small city on Lake Ontario, with a huge gap between rich and poor and a high rate of violent crime.
-Upon completing high school in 1998, Dani drove across the US to live in the desert above Albuquerque, NM.
-At 19, she had initiated the sidewalk performance group known notoriously by the local police as SHHHHH!
+Dani Brown (03/02/80) was born and raised in Rochester, NY, a small city on Lake Ontario, with a huge gap between rich and poor and a high rate of violent crime.
 She completed her freshman and sophomore years at Virginia Commonwealth University dept. of Dance and Choreography.
-Bush was elected for his first term, and Dani moved to the mountains of Virginia with a bunch of close friends where she was a guest artist with the Zen Monkey Project.
-After various, shall we say, cultural exchanges Dani finished her BDa, specialization Dance Maker at the ArtEZ University of the Arts in Arnhem, NL (former European Dance Development Centre).
+Bush was elected for his first term, and Dani thought, “I gotta get outta here”.
+After various, shall we say, cultural exchanges Dani finished her BDa, specialization Dance Maker at the ArtEZ University of the Arts in Arnhem, NL (former European Dance Development Centre) in 2005.
 She received the danceWEB scholarship in 2009.
-After living in Hamburg and producing work in co-production with Kampnagel for five years, Dani made Berlin her home in 2012.
+After living in Hamburg and producing work in co-production with Kampnagel for five years, (THE INVITATION, BODY SWAP, IT’S GONNA BLOW, HOW DO YOU IMAGINE THE DEVIL?, HOME) Dani made Berlin her home in 2012.
 Her works for stage have been presented internationally in Europe, Africa and Asia.
-When she isn’t busy with her own productions, research or teaching, Dani performs internationally for Ligia Lewis (USA/DE), Vincent Riebeek (NL), Dragana Bulut (RS/DE), Lea Moro (CH), Alexandra Waierstall (DE), Margrét Bjarnadóttir (IS), Antje Pfundtner (DE), Anat Eisenberg (IL), Josep Cabellero (ES/DE), Davis Freeman (USA/ BE) and the Japanese clothing label COSMIC WONDER Light Source.
+Dani’s most recent works THE PRESSING and CUNTED premiered in 2022 At Radial system, Berlin and online.

 LIK MAGAZINE, May 2013, Bulgaria, Milena Bozhikova